 Choosing faith and hope over despair doesn’t answer the hard questions, but brings some peace to the troubled heart.

-Lean into the Lord.
+Lean into the Lord for hope.

 The Lord is faithful and does not change.
 This truth is a firm handrail to hold on to and a rock to cling to when life is turned upside down.
 He is the refuge where the grief-stricken soul can find comfort.